The impact of big winners on passive and active equity investment strategies: Empirical Data

 \section{Empirical Data}

-In this study, we use 16 years of yearly data from January 1, 2006 till December 31, 2021, with index constituents taken as of January 1, 2006.
-We group indexes according to their geographical location into several groups including US, Europe, Pacific Asia (APAC), Japan and BRIC countries.
-We also study 10 sectors of S\&P500 GICS Level 1 indexes in order to better understand the role of heterogeneity within the S\&P 500 index.
+In this study, we use 16 years of yearly data from January 1, 2006, to December 31, 2021, with index constituents taken as of January 1, 2006.
+To avoid look-ahead bias, we take the index constituents as of the start date.
+We group indexes according to their geographical location into several groups, including the United States, Europe, Asia-Pacific (APAC), Japan, and BRIC (Brazil, India, and China) countries.
+We also study 10 sectors of S\&P 500 GICS Level 1 indexes to better understand the role of heterogeneity within the S\&P 500 index.
 The composition of the groups is given below:

-\textbf{US indexes}: S\&P 500 (\textit{SPX}), NASDAQ Composite (\textit{CCMP}), Russell 3000 index which is composed of 3000 large U.S companies representing approximately 98 percent of the investable U.S. equity market (\textit{RAY}), Russell 2000 index which consists of the smallest 2000 companies in the Russell 3000 index representing approximately eight percent of the Russell 3000 index capitalization (\textit{RTY}), Russell 1000 index which consists of the largest 1000 companies in the Russell 3000 index (\textit{RIY}), Russell 1000 Value which consists of Russel 1000 companies with low price-to-book rations (\textit{RLV}), Russell 1000 Growth index with high price-to-book ration(\textit{RLG}), NASDAQ Biotechnology (\textit{NBI}).
+\textbf{US indexes}: S\&P 500 (\textit{SPX}); NASDAQ Composite (\textit{CCMP}); Russell 3000 index, which is composed of 3,000 large US companies representing approximately 98\% of market capitalization of the investable US equity market (\textit{RAY}); Russell 2000 index, which consists of the smallest 2,000 companies in the Russell 3000 index representing approximately 8\% of the Russell 3000 index capitalization (\textit{RTY}); Russell 1000 index, which consists of the largest 1,000 companies in the Russell 3000 index (\textit{RIY}); Russell 1000 Value, which consists of Russel 1,000 companies with low price-to-book rations (\textit{RLV}); Russell 1000 Growth index with high price-to-book ratio (\textit{RLG}), and NASDAQ Biotechnology (\textit{NBI}).